Huawei-APAC-Professional-Services/hfa-workshop/workshop/content/02_Account_Initialization.md

 ![CreateAgency07](./images/006_CreateAgency_07.png)
 ![CreateAgency08](./images/006_CreateAgency_08.png)
 ![CreateAgency09](./images/006_CreateAgency_09.png)
-9. Create `hfa_terraform` and add it to the `hfa_terraform` user group, Please note that this user should only have `Programmatic access` to Huawei Cloud
+9. Create `hfa_terraform` user and add it to the `hfa_terraform` user group, Please note that this user should only have `Programmatic access` to Huawei Cloud
 ![CreateAgency10](./images/006_CreateAgency_10.png)
 ![CreateAgency11](./images/006_CreateAgency_11.png)